-The Guaranteed Certificates have the approximate initial Class Principal Amounts set forth on the cover page of this Offering Circular.
-The Class Coupon for each Class of Guaranteed Certificates will be the per annum rate set forth on the cover page of this Offering Circular.
+The Guaranteed Certificates have the approximate initial Class Principal Amounts set forth on the cover page or Schedule I of this Offering Circular.
+The Class Coupon for each Class of Guaranteed Certificates will be the per annum rate set forth on the cover page or Schedule I of this Offering Circular.
 The Certificates will be offered only in book-entry form on the book entry system of The Depository Trust Company.